GEANT/mariadb_galera/README.md

 ### consul

-it is way easier to conceive and to support, but the load balancing supports only `weight`, through the consul check, when the check emits a warning. _This is not yet implemented in this module_.
+it was way easier to conceive and it's way easier to support, but the load balancing supports only `weight`, through the consul check, when the check emits a warning. _The dynamic weight adjustment is not yet implemented in this module_.

 On the other side, it uses DNS intensively.
 It this really a problem?
 We have a DNS working in round-robin with [dnsdist](https://dnsdist.org/)